Azure/azure-sdk-tools/packages/python-packages/tox-monorepo/README.md

 Once installed, `tox-monorepo` will actively post-process the loaded `tox config` and replace all instances of `{toxinidir}` with a reference to the **current working directory.**

+Note that if there are any out-of-ordinary changes present within your tox config, it is highly likely that this plugin has not been tested with them.
+Reference `Contributing` section for how to reach out if issues crop up.

 Requirements
 ------------